Loading NuWatt Energy...

 SMART 3.0 offers a low-income adder that doubles the payment from $0.03/kWh to $0.06/kWh for qualifying households, locked in for 20 years.
 As a designated gateway city with a $52K median household income, many Fitchburg residents qualify.
 Eligibility is based on household income at or below 80% of area median income (AMI).
 An 11.5 kW system at the low-income rate earns ~$828/year instead of ~$414/year -- nearly $16,000 over 20 years.

-Unitil provides full 1:1 net metering at $0.2833/kWh for systems up to 25 kW.
-The rate is lower than Eversource ($0.2836), but Fitchburg benefits from lower installation costs that help offset the difference.
+Yes — and it is arguably the best in the state for solar economics.
+Unitil provides full 1:1 net metering at $0.45/kWh for systems up to 25 kW, the highest residential rate of any Massachusetts utility (above Eversource at ~$0.36/kWh and National Grid at ~$0.39/kWh).
+A higher rate means every kilowatt-hour your panels produce offsets a more expensive bill, so your solar pays back faster than in lower-rate territories.
 Unitil participates in SMART 3.0.
-The main drawback: Unitil does not participate in ConnectedSolutions, so battery owners miss out on demand response revenue (though the SMART battery adder of +$0.04/kWh still applies).
+The one caveat: Unitil does not participate in ConnectedSolutions, so battery owners miss out on demand-response revenue (though the SMART battery adder of +$0.04/kWh still applies).

 Yes.
 Fitchburg has significant multi-family housing stock, especially downtown and in the triple-decker neighborhoods.
 Solar can be installed on multi-family buildings up to 25 kW under the residential SMART program.
 The building owner gets SMART income and net metering credits, which can be shared with tenants or used to offset common-area electricity.
 For larger systems, commercial SMART rates and virtual net metering apply.